RevitalizeSA: Corridor Leadership Program

 Eligibility

-• Have lived or worked in San Antonio at least 1 year.
+• Currently live or work in San Antonio - minimum 1 year

 • Demonstrated work/volunteer efforts on neighborhood initiatives, small business, or local development.